ls1intum/Artemis/docs/user/assessment.rst

 Structured Grading Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To ensure consistency, fairness, transparency, and to simplify the grading process, Artemis provides structured grading instructions (comparable to grading rubrics) that can be dragged and dropped, making it easier and faster to provide feedback.
+To ensure consistency, fairness, and transparency, as well as to simplify the grading process, Artemis provides structured grading instructions (comparable to grading rubrics) that can be dragged and dropped, making it easier and faster to provide feedback.
 They include predefined feedback and points so that different reviewers can follow the same criteria when assessing student work.
 Additionally, they provide transparency to students, allowing them to understand how reviewers evaluate their submissions.

     .. figure:: assessment/grading-criteria.png
-            :alt: A picture of the assessment user interface with grading criteria, student submission and example solution
+            :alt: A picture of the assessment user interface with grading criteria, student submission, and example solution
             :align: center

 Integrated Training Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Instructors can use the assessment training process to make the grading more consistent.
-An integrated training process for reviewers based on example submissions and example assessments ensures that reviewers have enough knowledge to properly assess submissions and provide feedback.
+An integrated training process for reviewers based on example submissions and example assessments ensures that reviewers have enough knowledge to assess submissions and provide feedback properly.
 They define a series of example submissions and assessments that the tutors must first read through.

 Double-blind Grading
 ^^^^^^^^^^^^^^^^^^^^

-The manual assessment begins after the deadline of an exercise has passed for all students and is **double-blind**.
+The manual assessment begins after the deadline for an exercise has passed for all students and is **double-blind**.
 It means that the tutors do not know the names of the students they assess, and the students do not know the identity of the tutors.
 The double-blind grading aims to minimize bias and increase the objectivity of the assessment.
-It implies that both the students and the tutors are **blind** to the identity of each other, ensuring that their expectations or biases do not influence the results.
+It implies that both the students and the tutors are **blind** to each other's identities, ensuring that their expectations or biases do not influence the results.

     .. figure:: assessment/double-blind.png
             :alt: Double-blind grading